edoire/improved-system/README.md

 Here I can write some text about something to do with the project.

-Here is some more about the project.
+Here is some more about the project

-Add more information about the project
+# This is a project about bearded octocates.

+Specifically, we are trying to fix some bugs related to that.
+Let's continue writing here until we have something worth committing.

+# Introduction

+## Something important

+## Conclusion

+## How you can contribute